dahlia/fedify/docs/manual/federation.md

 be sent immediately.

 `MessageQueue` is an abstract interface that represents a message queue.
-Currently, there is only one implementation of `MessageQueue`, which is the `InProcessMessageQueue` class, but you can define your own `MessageQueue` implementation if you want to use a different message queue.
+Currently, there are only two implementations of `MessageQueue`, which are the `InProcessMessageQueue` and `DenoKvMessageQueue` classes.
+The `InProcessMessageQueue` class is for testing and development purposes, and the `DenoKvMessageQueue` class is a Deno KV-backed implementation for production use (as you can guess from the name, it is only available in Deno runtime).
+However, you can define your own `MessageQueue` implementation if you want to use a different message queue.[^1]

+> [!IMPORTANT]
+> While the `queue` option is optional, it is highly recommended to provide
+> a message queue implementation in production environments.
+If you don't
+> provide a message queue implementation, activities will not be queued and
+> will be sent immediately.
+This can make delivery of activities unreliable
+> and can cause performance issues.

 ### `documentLoader`